jaredasch/FinalProject/README.md

 ## Jared Asch and Colin Hosking - Systems Level Programming Period 5 ##

 ## Project Description ##
-LocalWiki is a wiki for culminating any and all knowledge on assorted topics.
-Users will be able to add their browse existing pages, search all of the pages, add their own pages, and edit existing pages.
-Our wiki will be available over a network connection and all of the data will be stored locally on the server.
-When first connecting to our server, clients will be asked a nickname to go by, and we may add in accounts in later versions.
+Slicky-Wiki is a wiki for culminating any and all knowledge on assorted topics.
+Users can add their browse existing pages, search all of the pages (by title or keyword), add their own pages, and edit existing pages.
+Our wiki will be available over a network connection and all of the data will be stored locally on a server.
+When first connecting to our server, clients will be asked to login, or prompted to create an account.

 ## Running the Server ##

-Later
+????

 ## How to Use the Wiki ##

-WIll do later
+After connecting to the server, the user will encounter a command prompt.

+Login Commands:
+* **signup -username- -password-**
+  - Creates account
+* **login -username- -password-**
+  - Logs into existing account
+* **exit**
+  - Terminates client

+User Commands:

+* **create-page -name-**
+  - Creates page with filename -name- and prompts user to enter contents in emacs
+* **get-page -name-**
+  - Displays page with filename -name-
+* **edit-page -name-**
+  - Opens page with filename -name- in emacs
+* **search-titles -keyword-**
+  - Displays list of pages beginning with -keyword-
+* **search-contents -keyword-**
+  - Searches every page and displays number of instances of -keyword- in each page
+* **show-pages**
+  - Displays list of all page names
+* **exit**
+  - Terminates client

 ## Known Bugs ##

+If the server terminates before all clients have exited, the server will not run again because of the address being in use.
+To work around this, either wait until the address opens up or modify the port number in networking.h